emipa606/SteelFoam/README.md

 ----
 This mod adds Steel Foam.
 An aerated iron-carbon alloy.
 Cheap, light-weight, structurally sound, and fire-resistant.
 This brittle miracle material is very easy to work with.
-Just don&apos;t bump it too hard.
+Just don't bump it too hard.

 Steel foam can be created from steel at the electric smelter.
 You can also smelt foam back into steel.